lingxuez/sLED/README.md

 where A() is some p-by-p relationship matrix among features in the two populations, including the covariance matrices and correlation matrices.

-sLED is a powerful procedure to test the following hypothesis:
+The goal for sLED is to test the following hypothesis:

 H_0: D=0 versus H_1: D \neq 0

-and to identify the non-zero entries if the null hypothesis is rejected.
+and to identify the non-zero entries if the null hypothesis is rejected. sLED is more powerfull than many existing two-sample testing procedures for high-dimensional covariance matrices, even when the signal is both weak and sparse.

-See more details in
-> Zhu, Lei, Devlin and Roeder (2016), "Testing High Dimensional Differential Matrices, with Application to Detecting Schizophrenia Risk Genes", [arXiv:1606.00252](https://arxiv.org/abs/1606.00252).

 ## Installation
 This package can be installed through `devtools` in R as follows: